-- 30. More intensive use of, or extensions to, existing permanent authorised sites or sites with temporary permissions or unauthorised sites that may potentially be suitable for regularisation and also have the potential for intensification and/or expansion will be explored.
+30. More intensive use of, or extensions to, existing permanent authorised sites or sites with temporary permissions or unauthorised sites that may potentially be suitable for regularisation and also have the potential for intensification and/or expansion will be explored.
 This is considered appropriate given that: (i) over half of the need projected in the Council's Gypsy and Traveller Accommodation Assessment comes from household formation; and (ii) most of the District's travelling community is made up of small discrete family units.
-It is a recognition that a significant portion of future demand is more likely to come from the already established travelling community. - 31.
-There is no single ideal size of site or number of pitches although experience of EFDC officers, site managers and residents alike suggest that a maximum of 15 pitches in capacity is conducive to providing a comfortable environment which is easy to manage.
+It is a recognition that a significant portion of future demand is more likely to come from the already established travelling community.

+- 31. There is no single ideal size of site or number of pitches although experience of EFDC officers, site managers and residents alike suggest that a maximum of 15 pitches in capacity is conducive to providing a comfortable environment which is easy to manage.
 However, smaller sites of 3-4 pitches can also be successful, particularly where designed for one extended family.
-Larger site sizes are not recommended unless there is clear evidence to suggest that a larger site is preferred by the traveller community. - 32.
+Larger site sizes are not recommended unless there is clear evidence to suggest that a larger site is preferred by the traveller community.8 - 32.
 In considering the scope to intensify the density of pitches on an existing site it will be essential to ensure that an appropriately sized clear gap is maintained as a fire prevention measure.
-Working within existing site boundaries, favourable consideration to intensifying existing pitch densities is more likely on sites that currently include poorly defined communal areas that lack a clear usage.
-DCLG Good Practice states that it is essential that every trailer, caravan or park home must be not less than 6 metres from any other trailer, caravan or park home that is occupied separately. - 33.
+Working within existing site boundaries, favourable consideration to intensifying existing pitch densities is more likely on sites that currently include poorly defined communal areas that lack a clear usage. - 33.
 To identify sites a review will be undertaken of existing sites to understand where there may be scope for intensification and/or adjacent land suitable for extension.
 In such cases the total number of pitches proposed on the site will not exceed 15 pitches. - 34.
 OUTPUT for STAGE 1b: Defined areas within or adjacent to existing traveller sites or unauthorised sites or sites with temporary permission which may be suitable for regularisation and which are at least 0.1ha and may be potentially suitable as additional traveller pitches.

-Stage 2 Site Availability
+Stage 2: Site availability

-35. At the end of Stage 1, the Council will have a list of sites that may be potentially suitable for traveller accommodation identified from the sources listed in paragraph 16(b) to 16(i).
-Given limitations in the Council's resourcing, the identification of sites through these sources will be undertaken in two tranches.
-Tranche 1 will comprise those sites identified through the Council's Call for Sites (paragraph 16(e)) and other appropriate locations (paragraph 16(h)) with tranche 2 comprising any sites from the sources identified at sub-paragraphs 16(b) to 16(d), 16(f), 16(g) and 16(i).
+- 35. At the end of Stage 1, the Council will have a list of sites that may be potentially suitable for traveller accommodation identified from the sources listed in paragraph 16(b) to 16(i).
+Given limitations in the Council's resourcing, the identification of sites through these sources will be undertaken in two Tranches.
+Tranche 1 will comprise those sites identified through the Council's Call for Sites (paragraph 16(e)) and other appropriate locations (paragraph 16(h)) with Tranche 2 comprising any sites from the sources identified at sub-paragraphs 16(b) to 16(d), 16(f), 16(g) and 16(i). - 36.
+The application of the TSSM commenced in May 2016 for Tranche 1 sites.
+In August 2016, following the identification of Tranche 2 sites, the Council reviewed the draft TSSM.
+It concluded that an additional stage should be added to the TSSM, which involved collecting information on whether a landowner would be willing for a site to be considered for traveller accommodation.
+This difference in approach to the SSM is considered appropriate since it will: enable the traveller community to participate more fully in the identification of sites; and provides a more proportionate approach to assessing sites by ensuring they are not assessed unless there is a realistic prospect of them coming forward.
+For other residential and employment sites the Council already holds information on likely availability of sites through the preparation of the Strategic Land Availability Assessment; this additional step is therefore not considered necessary.